sugarlabs/musicblocks-v4-lib/README.md

 - **Tree** represents the *syntax tree* (*abstract syntax tree* or *AST*) by maintaining interconnections between *syntax elements*.

+- **Block Types**: The Music Blocks v4 library provides a variety of block types that can be used to create music compositions.
+These include blocks for notes, chords, rests, loops, and other musical elements.

+- **Block Parameters**: Each block type has a set of parameters that can be adjusted to specify the pitch, duration, volume, and other characteristics of the musical element.
+These parameters can be adjusted by clicking on the block and using the graphical interface.

+- **Block Connections**: Blocks can be connected to each other to create sequences of musical elements.
+Connections can be made by dragging a block onto another block or by using the "connect" option in the graphical interface.

+- **Loops and Iterations**: The Music Blocks v4 library provides blocks for creating loops and iterations in musical sequences.
+These blocks can be used to repeat sections of a composition or to create complex rhythms and patterns.

+- **Customization and Extensions**: The Music Blocks v4 library is designed to be customizable and extensible, allowing users to create their own block types and add them to the library.
+This can be done using the provided API and documentation.

+- **Export and Integration**: The Music Blocks v4 library provides options for exporting compositions in standard music notation formats, such as MIDI and MusicXML.
+The library can also be integrated into other software projects using the provided API and documentation.

 ### Execution

 - **Symbol Table** maintains tables of dynamic variables and states which the *syntax elements* can